Huline/NetQueryBuilder/Src/NetQueryBuilder/Readme.md

 ## License

 **Important:** Net Query Builder is open-source under the MIT license for personal, educational, and non-commercial use.
-For commercial use, a valid commercial license must be purchased from [Gumroad link].
+For commercial use, a valid commercial license must be purchased from [https://huline.gumroad.com/l/netquerybuilder](https://huline.gumroad.com/l/netquerybuilder).

 ## Description